techsoft3d/HC-ImageServer/README.md

 await imageserver.start({customViewerDirectory:"E:/myviewer"});
 ```

 The image server expects a file called imageserver.html to be accesible in the top level viewer folder which is a slightly modified version of "hoops_web_viewer_sample.html" with the UI removed and a few callbacks added.
 See below for the relevant code changes.
 If you just want to upgrade the version of HOOPS Communicator, all you need to do is copy the imageserver.html file from the public folder of this module into your viewer folder.
 It will likely work with later versions of HOOPS Communicator.
-If not simply include the code below to "hoops_web_viewer_sample.html"
+If not, simply include the code below in "hoops_web_viewer_sample.html"

 ```